php/policies/feature-proposals.rst

 unrelated discussions that spin off to discuss other, related topics SHOULD be moved to their own email threads to minimize noise.

+The author(s) of the RFC MAY make changes to the proposal at any time during the discussion.
+Changes broadly fall into one of three categories:

+- **Major changes** to the RFC text include any changes that would lead to a change in the implementation, particularly any changes to the proposed semantics or syntax, updating the API stub.
+It also includes adding, changing or removing any voting widget.
+- **Minor** changes to the RFC text include adding new examples, updating existing examples, adding additional explanation or clarification, or any other changes that are not purely editorial.
+- **Editorial changes** to the RFC text include non-substantive changes, such as spelling, typos, changing section labels, bug fixes to existing code examples, small rewordings of descriptions, and so forth.

+If it is unclear what level a change belongs in, the author(s) SHOULD assume the higher one.

+Major and minor changes MUST be announced in the official discussion thread, either in a dedicated email summarizing a list of changes or in a reply to another email that clearly indicates that changes to the RFC text have been made in response to that email.
+If a series of changes are included together, the whole announcement belongs to the highest level of any of the involved changes.
+The initial proposal of the RFC is considered a Major change announcement.

 Before an RFC may move to the voting phase a cooldown period of 2 weeks (336 hours) MUST have elapsed.
 The cooldown period starts at the time of the initial email of the official RFC discussion thread.